aakriti1kumar/aakriti1kumar.github.io/index.md

 ## Updates
-June 2022: Starting my internship at Honda Research Institute, USA

-May 2022: Became a Ph.D. candidate!

 Mar 2022: Our paper 'An Empirical Investigation of Reliance on AI-Assistance in a Noisy-Image Classification Task' was accepted for publication as a full paper at [HHAI 2022](https://www.hhai-conference.org/)